Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Introduction

 Section \ref{background-section} introduces our setup and recalls key facts about unitary Shimura varieties, the Igusa tower, and $p$-adic and classical automorphic forms (following \cite[Sections 2 and 3]{CEFMV}).
 It also provides necessary results on $t$-expansions from \cite{CEFMV} and an overview of Schur functors, on which our computations rely crucially.

 Sections \ref{diffop-sec} and \ref{local-section} give global and local descriptions, respectively, of the differential operators.
 In particular, Section \ref{diffop-sec} discusses differential operators of integral (classical) weights that act on the automorphic forms introduced in Section \ref{background-section}.
-Using Schur functors, we build these operators from the Gauss-Manin connection and the Kodaira-Spencer morphism.
-In Section \ref{local-section}, via a careful computation of the action of the Young symmetrizer, we describe the action of the differential operators on Serre-Tate coordinates.
+Using Schur functors, we build these operators from the Gauss--Manin connection and the Kodaira--Spencer morphism.
+In Section \ref{local-section}, via a careful computation of the action of the Young symmetrizer, we describe the action of the differential operators on Serre--Tate coordinates.

 In Section \ref{mainresultsops-section}, we use the description of the action of the differential operators on $t$-expansions, and Hida's density theorem, to prove the operators extend to the whole space of $p$-adic automorphic forms.
 We then establish congruences among operators of congruent weights, which we interpolate to differential operators of $p$-adic weights on the space of $p$-adic automorphic forms, leading to Theorem \ref{congruence} and Corollary \ref{cong-coro} (summarized in Main Result \ref{MR-1} above) and Theorem \ref{Theta} and Corollary \ref{cordef} (summarized in Main Result \ref{MR-2} above).